-Other configuration may also be required, depending on which features and functions of the TW100-BRV304 you wish to use.
+Other configuration may also be required, depending on which features and functions of the TW100-BRV204 you wish to use.
 Use the table below to locate detailed instructions for the required functions.

 To Do this: Refer to: Configure PCs on your LAN.
-Chapter 4: PC Configuration Check TW100-BRV304 operation and Status.
-Chapter 5: Operation and Status Use any of the following Internet features: • Advanced Setup (Applications, DMZ) • Dynamic DNS • Virtual Servers • MAC Address • Options(Backup DNS, MTU) Chapter 6: Internet Features Change any of the following Security-related settings: Admin Login Access Control Firewall Rules Logs Security Options (TFTP, Firewall) Scheduling (used by Access Control) Services Chapter 7: Security Configuration Describe the VPN capabilities and configuration required for common situations.
-Chapter 8: VPN
+Chapter 4: PC Configuration Check TW100-BRV204 operation and Status.
+Chapter 5: Operation and Status Use any of the following Internet features: • WAN Port • Advanced Setup • Dynamic DNS • Virtual Servers • Options Chapter 6: Internet Features Change any of the following Security-related settings: Admin Login Access Control Firewall Rules Logs E-mail Security Options Scheduling Services Chapter 7: Security Configuration Use the IPSec VPN features: VPN Policies Certificates CRLs VPN Status Chapter 8: VPN (IPSec)